dottjt/plastic/other/unused/01-life-unused.md

 In contemporary fashion,
 followed by a unwitting gasp at the clamature of the situation,

+ along with the garbled squabble of Grandpa's cigarette ash.

 ### part 2

+in a choking fit of exile,

 forming heights that would leave the physically handicapped in existential crisis